apboobalan/the_little_alchemist/lib/the_little_alchemist/the_little_alchemist_book/dcaa_pattern_matching_caveats.md

 `{a, b} = {1, 2, 3}`
 `[a, b] = {1, 2}`
 All these will raise MatchError,
-- :ok and :error atoms wont match in first case.
+- :ok and :error atoms wont match in first case. (values are not matching)
 - Length is not matching in next two scenarios.
 - Final one won't match because left side is List and right side is Tuple.